duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/30_advanced_demos/39_megacity.md

 Symptom: The Duckiebot fails at intersections.

-Resolution: This problem is an open development problem, to improve the results tune the parameters of the `unicorn_intersection_node`.
+Resolution: This problem is an open development problem, to improve the results tune the parameters of the `unicorn_intersection_node`, the procedure is explained in the [troubleshooting section](#trouble-unicorn_intersection).

 Maintainer: Contact Gianmarco Bernasconi (ETHZ) via Slack for further assistance.